KIRANKUMAR7296/.NET/C#.md

 - Inbuilt Authentication and Authorization
 - `Authentication` : Verify whether User is a `Valid` User ( Login Form : User Name and Password )
 - `Authorization` : Check if you have a `Permission` to Access ( Secure Access )

+<h3 name='grid'>Grid View Bind</h3>

+- Grid View is used to Display `Tabular` Data ( Rows and Column ) on Web Page which is stored in a Database.
+- To `Display` the Data we need to `Bind` the Grid View to the Table in the Database.
+- We Select the Columns we want to Show on Grid View and use `ExecuteReader` to Read Data from Table.
+- Binding requires `Open` Connection and Connection is `Closed` after Binding.

 ### 7. Difference between Public, Static and Void